 Several studies on African HE over the last ten years have delineated the sector's main features.
 By far, the most striking trend has been the sector's continuing expansion.
-For instance, in sub-Saharan Africa, the gross enrolment ratio for tertiary education grew, on average, 8.6 per cent each year between 1970 and 2008, Recent research reveals a wide variety of high participation systems in HE, from highly differentiated vertical and horizontal systems, as in Japan, to homogeneous flat systems, as in Finland. compared with the global average of 4.6 per cent (Wachira, 2018).
+For instance, in sub-Saharan Africa, the gross enrolment ratio for tertiary education grew, on average, 8.6 per cent each year between 1970 and 2008, compared with the global average of 4.6 per cent (Wachira, 2018).

-The finance of HE in Africa has undergone various changes.
-The main changes are associated with the involvement of the market in HE, the introduction of tuition and a reduction in 'free' universities.
+The finance of higher education in Africa has undergone various changes.
+The main changes are associated with the involvement of the market in higher education, the introduction of tuition and a reduction in 'free' universities.
 For some people, these changes imply a commoditized education, which seriously affects quality.
 The tuition fee in some cases covers the full economic cost, and in other cases, cost-sharing is implemented, whereby students meet the partial cost of their university education (Oketch.
 2016).
 When tuition fees were first introduced in the 1990s in countries such as Kenya, Ghana and Uganda, there were significant demonstrations against this policy.